amybrossard/darwin/readme.md

 The Darwin folder structure in this repository is set up the same way that you will need your local installation to be.

+We recommend cloning the Darwin_Release repository to your local machine.
+Start by creating a folder called C:\Darwin_working

+You should be able to clone the entire Darwin repository to the C:\Darwin_working folder.
+After you clone the repository, create a shortcut on your desktop that will point to the Darwin application.
+The Target of your shortcut should be C:\Darwin_working\system\bin\darwin.exe

+The Start In location should be C:\Darwin_working\system\bin

+For addition information on the use of Darwin, please refer to the document 18thBiennialWorkshop.ppt in the root of the repository.

+If you are going to have multiple users it is recommended that Darwin be installed on, and run from, each user's computer.
+We also recommend  installing the entire Darwin folder structure on a network drive.
+You can then create a new survey area (Database) on the network drive in a location similar to:  \\yournetwork\Darwin_working\darwinPhotoIdData\surveyAreas

+Once Darwin in loaded and running, create a new schema with your specific damage categories.
+Set the default schema to be the one you just created.
+After that you can create a new database on the network drive under the surveyAreas folder as listed above.
+This will create the database with the new schema and store it on the network drive.
+At this point you should close Darwin so that the darwin.cfg file is saved properly in your local C:\Darwin_working\system

+To ensure that all users are using the same schema, copy the newly created C:\Darwin_working\system\darwin.cfg to each installation of Darwin.

 ### **References**
 * [Eckerd College - Department of Computer Science](http://darwin.eckerd.edu/)